 Pats’ interest in the neighborhood doesn’t end with the funeral home; after all she lives there too.
 She moved into the flat behind the one her mother raised her six siblings and her in when she was in college, and was proud to be able to still be there to care for both of them until their deaths.

 Pat loves the Brady Street Area and the surrounding neighborhoods.
 She serves as trustee for Three Holy Women Catholic Parish.
-She is on the Board of Directors for the Brady Street Area Association and the Brady Street Business Improvement District.
-You can find her working in the garden, volunteering for neighborhood association and church events, or enjoying a cup of coffee at one of Brady Streets coffee shops and sharing neighborhood history.
-After all these years she still is fascinated as she takes long walks.
+She is on the Board of Directors of the Brady Street Business Improvement District and EastSide Senior Services.
+You can find her working in the garden, volunteering for neighborhood association and church events, or enjoying a cup of coffee at one of Brady Street’s coffee shops and sharing neighborhood history.
+After all these years she still is fascinated by the changes she observes in the neighborhood when she takes long walks.
 She loves to brag to folks that she can step outside her door and in 10 minutes be on the shores of Lake Michigan or the Milwaukee River, or be in the middle of a vibrant historic neighborhood or ever-changing downtown Milwaukee and its museums.

 Michelle LampingFuneral Director